 Animal Hospital of Pittsford

 Hunger Action Month

-- Lighting of the Library: The Rundell Library in Downtown Rochester will ‘go orange’ for Foodlink by displaying orange lighting in the evenings from September 9-16
+- Lighting of the Library: The Rundell Library in Downtown Rochester will ‘go orange’ for Foodlink by displaying orange lighting for the first half of September.

-- Festival of Food: The 10th annual tasting event is September 16th from 6-9pm atthe Rochester Public Market.
-More than 100 restaurants, wineries and breweries will offer samples of the best food and drink from the Rochester/Finger Lakes region.
+- Festival of Food: The annual tasting event is Sept.
+19. More than 100 restaurants, wineries and breweries will offer samples of the best food and drink from the Rochester/Finger Lakes region.
 Proceeds benefit Foodlink.
-Buy your tickets now.

 Hunger Action Month is about action.
 Donate.
 Volunteer.
 Advocate.
 Do what you can to help end hunger is this community.

 More resources are available at hungeractionmonth.org.

 Fill the Bus

 Fill the bus and help fill the bellies of hungry children in the Rochester region.